RomanAlexandroff/42-Prague-Smart-Sign/README.md

 The 42 Prague Smart Sign is designed with low-maintenance in mind.
 The battery capacity of 4000mAh ensures long periods of operation before requiring a recharge, typically once every few months.
 To recharge the device, it needs to be connected to a power source using any USB-C 5V power adapter.
 During the recharge, the Sign remains completely operational.

-## Regards

-This project is a group effort of various 42 students with support from the 42 Prague Bocal team.
-Here they are:
-- **raleksan**, 42 Prague — firmware and electronic hardware developer.
-Made the idea reality,
-- **gsura**, 42 Prague — idea starter and motivation supporter.
-Pitched the idea to Bocal so well they ended up asking for two devices,
-- **cgray**, 42 Prague — hardware development.
-Modeled beautiful and functional inner frame for the electronics,
-- **phelebra**, 42 Prague — 3D printing.
-Turned 3D model into high-quality pieces of hardware.
-- **arosado-**, 42 Lisboa — 42 API expert.
-Tought how to get the data from the 42 servers,
-- **jrathelo**, 42 Nice — memory wizard.
-Helped resolve the microcontroller's RAM overflow.

-The project is based on Jean-Marc Zingg's [GxEPD2](https://github.com/ZinggJM/GxEPD2) library for e-paper displays.
-The project uses the [ArduinoOTA](https://github.com/jandrassy/ArduinoOTA) library by Juraj Andrassy for the Over-The-Air software update functionality.
-The Sign's Telegram Bot functionality is provided by Brian Lough's [UniversalTelegramBot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot) library.

 ## Contributing

 Contributions to the 42 Prague Smart Sign project are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue, fork or submit a pull request on the GitHub repository.